 The line between these two textures (relaxed and natural hair) is often referred to as the ‘line of demarcation’ (where your hair is at its weakest and extremely prone to breakage).
-In order to reduce breakage as much as possible, you’ll need to build up your mane’s strength by keeping it in tip-top shape and following a strict natural hair care routine.
+In order to reduce breakage as much as possible, you’ll need to build up your mane’s strength by keeping it in tip-top shape and following a regimented natural hair care routine.

-3. Change it up
+3. Change It Up

 When you relax your hair, all your protein bonds are broken down and it loses its moisture.
 So the aim of the game is to restore both moisture and protein with weekly deep conditioning treatments.
 And it’s all about balance.
 If you add too much protein, your hair will become brittle while too much moisture will make it go limp.
-If you want to know more about deep conditioning, read this!

 Transitioning is a timely process that will involve a lot of trial and error, but it will be so worth it once your stronger, natural hair growth comes through.
 So don’t give up!
 Trust us, you’ll have beautiful, healthier-feeling and less damaged-looking hair in the end.
-Besides, it also gives you time to perfect these protective hairstyles and become a hair care expert.
+Besides, it also gives you time to perfect your protective hairstyles and become a hair care expert.